-Skin conditions and rashes can occur at any time throughout the pregnancy.
-The main skin changes that occur in the latter half of the pregnancy are varicose veins, spider nevi, skin eruptions, and stretch marks.
+Skin conditions and rashes may occur at any time throughout your pregnancy.
+The main skin changes that could appear toward the end of pregnancy include:

-- keeping your legs elevated whenever possible and wearing compression stockings; and
+- keeping your legs elevated whenever possible and wearing compression stockings

 - exercising to maintain a healthy circulation.

-Varicose veins will likely get better after you deliver, but if they don’t there are several different treatment options you can discuss with your doctor.
+Varicose veins will likely get better after you deliver your baby, but if they don’t there are several different treatment options you can discuss with your doctor.